The whole team are active in ensuring that all older patients registered have access to any support and guidance that they need.

 All staff are trained in recognising and acting upon any safeguarding concerns in vulnerable adults.

-DR PATEL is the surgery's safeguarding lead for vulnerable adults.
+DR SARA GIL RIVAS is the surgery's safeguarding lead for vulnerable adults.